skramm/homog2d/docs/homog2d_manual.md

 ### 12 - Runtime Polymorphism
 <a name="section_rtp"></a>

-Runtime Polymorphic behavior cans be enabled for all the primitives.
+Runtime Polymorphic behavior can be enabled for all the primitives.
 It is enabled only if symbol `HOMOG2D_ENABLE_RTP` is defined, see [build_options](#build_options).
 This will add a common base class `rtp::Root` to all the geometric primitives.